jasonbian97/fastcod/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: getting started
-description: Materials for courses you taught.
-Replace this text with your description.
+description: This page shows teaches how you can use FastCod to do some most basic jobs.
+A demo dataset is prepared for you to follow along.
 nav: true
 nav_order: 5
 ---